Licensed Psychologist N.J. # SI 02148

 View Dr. Rosemarie Moser's Vita (PDF)

-In 2008, Dr. Moser was a key planner and coordinator of the International Conference on Psychological Health and Traumatic Brain Injury and presented the conference report findings to the U.S. Congress.
-She has advocated tirelessly for increased funding in the areas of Traumatic Brain Injury (TBI) and Post Traumatic Stress Disorder (PTSD) awareness and education, in partnership with U.S. Congressman Bill Pascrell (D-NJ), co-chair of the U. S Congressional Brain Injury Task Force.
+Dr. Moser was a key planner and coordinator of the International Conference on Psychological Health and Traumatic Brain Injury and helped create and present the conference report findings to the U.S. Congress.
+She has advocated tirelessly for increased funding in the areas of Traumatic Brain Injury (TBI) and Post Traumatic Stress Disorder (PTSD) awareness and education.
 Dr. Moser was one of four key investigators for a $6.4 million U.S. Department of Defense grant to discover a new treatment for patients with Severe Disorders of Consciousness and Coma.

 Dr. Moser is featured in popular national media such as Wall Street Journal, USA Hockey Magazine, Good Housekeeping, Reuters, Philadelphia Inquirer, Washington Times, and the Chicago Tribune.
-The Suburban Life Magazine, Philadelphia awarded her the 2014 “Best of Fitness” and 2012 “Top Doc” titles.
-She has also appeared on numerous TV and radio programs, as well as in the PBS/ full length feature MomsTeam TV documentary, The Smartest Team.
+She has appeared on numerous TV and radio programs, as well as in the PBS full length documentary feature MomsTeam TV documentary, The Smartest Team.